sfromm/vagrant-builder/README.md

 Customization
 -------------

-If you want to customize the build of your *vagrant* *box*, there are two options:
+If you want to customize the build of your *vagrant* *box*, you can customize the inventory variables in *group_vars/all*.
+Variables are described below.

-- Customize the variable `virt_builder_options` or
-  `virt_builder_images`.
-Values for these variables are passed to *virt-builder*.
-This variable is defined via inventory.
-- Customize *bootstrap.yml*, the playbook that is run when the image is customized.

 Inventory variables can be overridden by editing the group inventory file or updating a *host_vars/localhost*.
 The latter method is recommended.